arielmorelli/dev_env_for_circulation/circulation/README.md

 My custom docker-compose enviroment to run the [NYPL Simplified Circulation](https://github.com/NYPL-Simplified/circulation).

-To simple run use: `docker-compose up`
+To run the env just run: `docker-compose up`
+It will up:
+* Postgres for dev
+* Postgres for tests
+* Minio
+* Elasticsearch

+To run the circulation API or scripts, it should run with local machine python in the circulation directory.